smythp/intro-python-workshop/sections/google.md

 <br><br>

+Also notice the snarky debate below!
+Also a feature of Stack Overflow.

 ### Implementing our answer

 According to this answer, we can make a string lowercase by adding `.lower()` to the end of it, like this: